nggit/tremolo-docs/security.md

 ---

 It should be noted that Tremolo does not validate HTTP requests by default.
-Tremolo is a microframework, it tends to accept data and parse headers as is.
+Tremolo is a *microframework*, it tends to accept data and parse headers as is.

 Some objects like `request.method` may contain anything.